 The Nuts & Bolts

-These are the common problems couples come to me with.
-Past trauma is often a factor as well as individual baggage.
+Simply working on communication is never the whole answer to a couple’s problems, although it helps.
+Past trauma is often a factor as well as other individual baggage.
 Baggage can bog down and destroy a relationship, and includes unvoiced needs, expectations, and assumptions as well as attachment styles.
-Each of us has individual baggage or burdens we’ve accumulated over the course of our lives.
+Each of us has individual baggage we’ve accumulated over the course of our lives.
 Some of that baggage is positive … and some is negative.
-And past trauma and conflicts about baggage often cause problems that couples can’t see because they’re too close to the issue.
+And past trauma and current conflicts about baggage often cause problems that couples can’t see because they’re too close to the issue.

-I commonly address companionship, respect, trust, boundaries, emotional and physical intimacy, relationship expectations, needs and assumptions, as well as communication, baggage, and past trauma with couples I work with.
-I also take a look at physical health and may make recommendations here as well.
+Some of the things I commonly address in therapy include companionship, respect, trust, boundaries, emotional and physical intimacy, relationship expectations, needs and assumptions, individual and couples’ values, goals, and beliefs, as well as communication, baggage, and past trauma.
+I also take a look at physical health and often make recommendations here as well.